senuri222/BlossomLibrarySystem/README.md

 - Interface: Console-based (CUI)
 - Environment: Dev C++ / Code::Blocks / any C++ IDE

+## 👨‍💻 Author
+Developed by a BSc (Hons) in Software Engineering undergraduate student as a coursework project.
+This repository is shared for educational purposes.

+## 📜 License
+This project is open-source and free to use for learning.
+Attribution is appreciated.

 ## 🚀 Getting Started

 ### Compile & Run